 American Express Platinum Military Fee Waiver

-While on a TDY in 2013, a buddy of mine mentioned that he had the American Express Platinum card that comes with a $550 annual fee.
+While on a TDY to France in 2013, a military buddy of mine (an Air Force E-6, Tech Sergeant) mentioned that he had the American Express Platinum card that comes with a $695 annual fee.
 He had access to great airport lounges in Amsterdam while we were travelling on TDY.
-While I paid $10 for a sandwich, he was enjoying free food and drink courtesy of AMEX.
+While I paid $15 for an airport sandwich, he was enjoying free food and drink courtesy of Amex.

-He also told me about the $200 of airline fees AMEX reimbursed annually.
-I thought the rewards program sounded good and the benefits were great, but I couldn't justify that insanely high annual fee. $550 a year was WAY too much money for a young lieutenant!
+He also told me about the $200 of airline fees Amex reimbursed annually.
+I thought the rewards program sounded good and the benefits were great, but I couldn't justify that insanely high annual fee. $695 a year was WAY too much money for a young lieutenant!